 Why BME?

-• The first and only poly diploma that bridges engineering with life sciences that trains clinical engineering professionals
+- The first poly diploma that bridges engineering with life sciences and trains clinical engineering professionals

-• Acquire the skills to design, develop and test medical devices and competencies in MedTech engineering & cybersecurity to seize opportunities in the fast-growing MedTech sector
+- Acquire the skills to design, develop and test medical devices and competencies in MedTech engineering to seize opportunities in the fast-growing MedTech sector

-• Get a head start in gaining a prestigious degree with the NP-SUTD Pathway Programme!
+- Get a head start in gaining a prestigious degree with the University Pathway

 About BME